BhattSoham/RISCV-HDP/week3/README.md

 # OBSTACLE DETECTION WITH INLINE ASSEMBLY #

-The inline C code for the obstacle detection is given below.
+The inline assembly code for the obstacle detection is given below.
 ```
 #include<stdio.h>
 #include<stdlib.h>